p-chan5/EasyPulse/README.md

 </p>
 </details>

 - Support for new versions included in the [Ubuntu repositories](https://packages.ubuntu.com/).
-For old read [HOW TO BUILD THEM](https://github.com/p-chan5/EasyPulse/wiki/HOW-TO-BUILD-THEM).

 Do they sound amazing?
-Then support me with a ⭐️ and a follow!
+Then support us with a ⭐️ and a follow!

 ## INSTALLATION 🚀️

-1. Go to [Releases](https://github.com/p-chan5/EasyPulse/releases) and download the latest version as `Source code` (zip) or (tar.gz)
+1. Download the [latest release](https://github.com/p-chan5/EasyPulse/releases/latest) as `zip / tar.gz` or read [HOW TO BUILD THEM](https://github.com/p-chan5/EasyPulse/wiki/HOW-TO-BUILD-THEM).
 2. Unzip and move the `.json` files to one of the following paths:

 EasyEffects: